Bilal2453/luv-docgen/readme.md

 that isn't a function, such as the `uv.constants` and `uv.errno` tables.

-I said that technically there are 3 types not 4, because currently the constants are under the "Module Layout", I want to change this upstream: put all constants under one section.
+I said that technically there are 3 types not 4, because currently the constants are scattered under different sections (errno in "Error handling" and constants in "Module Layout"), I want to change this upstream: put all constants under one section.
 There are only two constant values, `constants` and `errno` which are tables.

 Currently I am thinking of the following format: an array of tables, each table entry represents a section that has one of the previous types,